 I apprehend it was absolutely and indispensably so.—They could not send it back, the Governor, Admiral and Collector and Comptroller would not suffer it.
 It was in their Power to have saved it—but in no other. . . .
 Then there was no other Alternative but to destroy it or let it be landed.
 To let it be landed, would be giving up the Principle of Taxation by Parliamentary Authority, against which the Continent have struggled for 10 years, it was loosing all our labour for 10 years and subjecting ourselves and our Posterity forever to Egyptian Taskmasters—to Burthens, Indignities, to Ignominy, Reproach and Contempt, to Desolation and Oppression, to Poverty and Servitude.6

-He confided to himself that, “This Destruction of the Tea is so bold, so daring, so firm, intrepid and inflexible, and it must have so important Consequences, and so lasting, that I cant but consider it as an Epocha in History.”7
+He recognized its significance: “This Destruction of the Tea is so bold, so daring, so firm, intrepid and inflexible, and it must have so important Consequences, and so lasting, that I cant but consider it as an Epocha in History.”7

 Earlier protests throughout the colonies had led to the repeal of most of the unpopular taxes, but not the tax on tea.
 As a result, the liberty movement in America had faded nearly to dormancy.
 But the Boston Tea Party reignited the patriot cause.